 Field-hunting tip

-Look in volcanic rocks country — that is the host setting where direnzoite typically forms.
+Look in volcanic rocks country, the host setting where direnzoite typically forms.
 If you start seeing calcite, phillipsite, chabazite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.